 Moreover, the Privacy Rule prescribes how healthcare organizations and other covered entities and business associates must handle protected health information.
-This includes requirements governing both process and technology; not only must protected health information be handled properly, but it must also be stored securely.
+This includes requirements that govern both process and technology; not only must protected health information be handled properly, but it must also be stored securely.

-Starkman said this includes information from paper files, digital files and machines and equipment that become outdated or are no longer in service.
+Starkman said this includes information from paper files, digital files, machines and pieces of equipment that become outdated or are no longer in service.

 “Those need to be disposed of in accordance with HIPAA guidelines,” he said.

-Which types of businesses does HIPAA apply to?
+Which types of employers does HIPAA apply to?

-The stringent requirements included in HIPAA don't apply to all employers – just those that fall into a certain category.
+The stringent requirements set forth in HIPAA don’t apply to all employers — just those that fall into a particular category.

-The term "covered entities" refers to organizations that are required to comply with the rules set out under HIPAA.
-Covered entities include doctors' offices, hospitals, insurance companies, insurance plans and clearinghouses.
-The U.S. Department of Health and Human Services maintains a full list of covered entities on its website.
+The term “covered entities” refers to organizations that must comply with the rules set out under HIPAA.
+Covered entities include doctors’ offices, hospitals, insurance companies, insurance plans and clearinghouses.
+The U.S. Department of Health and Human Services maintains a complete list of covered entities on its website.

 “HIPAA is primarily going to apply to covered entities,” said Jarryd Rutter, an HR coach at Paychex.
 “That is where HIPAA is most impactful: for those industries and obligations, not only to customers but their employees.”